NolanPic/conways-game-of-life/README.md

-# conways-game-of-life
+# John Conway's Game of Life 🌄

-An implementation of John Conway's Game of Life 🌄
+An implementation of John Conway's Game of Life by Nolan Picini

 ## Stack